henry2004y/Ganymede/ulfwaves.md

 From observation, $T_\perp / T_\parallel > 5$ is practically treated as high anisotropies.

 strongly compressional, high azimuthal wave number m, attenuated on the ground.

+From the energy perspective, it is important to estimate how much energy FLRs deposit into the ionosphere, the energy dissipated into the ionosphere via Joule heating.

 ## Wave Generation and Propagation Mechanisms